BaddyMAK/Data_cleaning_and_transformation/README.md

 The 12 features are the next : `Formatted Date`, `Summary`, `Precip Type`, `Temperature (C)`, `Apparent Temperature (C)`, `Humidity`, `Wind Speed (km/h)`, `Wind Bearing (degrees)`, `Visibility (km)`, `Loud Cover`, `Pressure (millibars)`, `Daily Summary`.
 I have selected some of them for my accomplished tasks.

-During the data cleaning phase, I had accomplished the next steps:
+During the data cleaning phase, I had performed the next steps:

-- How to detect and Handle Duplicates
+- How to detect and Handle Duplicates and removing them.
 - How to detect and Handle missing values : removing or replacing them using KNNImputer, mean or median etc.
-- How to deal with Categorical data : nominal and ordinal ones
+- How to deal with Categorical data : nominal and ordinal examples.
-- How to detect and handle Outliers : performing some plots together with Interquartile range, Z-Score and 99th-percentile
+- How to detect and handle Outliers : performing some plots and visualisations together with Interquartile range, Z-Score and 99th-percentile

 Note : I have used various methods for the same tasks just to present you all and then you can choose whatever you want to apply in your code.